 Glass bottles don't leach chemicals into your water, and they are endlessly recyclable as well.
 The problem is that glass shatters easily, and can be dangerous for small children to drink from.
 Glass bottles make for good alternatives to plastic ones, but must be handled with proper care.

-For a bottle that ticks all the boxes: portable, safe, recyclable, sustainable, and sanitary, aluminum bottles are the way to go.
+For a bottle that ticks all the boxes: portable, safe, recyclable, sustainable, and sanitary, aluminum bottled water is the way to go.
 Aluminum is endlessly recyclable, but unlike glass, will not shatter upon impact.
 Aluminum is also lightweight and portable, which can top plastic materials in safety and sustainability.
 They are also reusable.

 My Own Water produces our own line of aluminum bottles.
 We understand the plastic problem, and we aim to provide our customers with a guilt-free and sustainable choice.
 Our aluminum bottles are recycled, which uses up only 5% of the energy to process raw aluminum.
 Make the better choice, and go for aluminum bottled water!